 Education: Tennessee State University, B.A., Speech and Performing Arts, 1976

 At age 19, while still a sophomore in college, becomes the youngest and first African-American anchor for WTVF-TV in Nashville.

 Stedman Graham has been her companion for many years.

 17 Daytime Emmy Awards wins.

-One Tony Award nomination with zero wins.
+One Tony Award nomination.

 January 1984 - Becomes the anchor of "A.M.
 Chicago," which airs opposite Phil Donahue.

 September 1985 - The show is renamed "The Oprah Winfrey Show."

 1985-2011 - Host of "The Oprah Winfrey Show," the highest-rated talk show in history.

 1985 - Makes her film debut in "The Color Purple," for which she was nominated for a Best Supporting Actress Oscar.